Doctor of Physical Therapy Program

 The academic standard for admission is a 3.0 GPA overall, combined with a 3.0 GPA for science prerequisite courses.
 All of the above courses must be completed with grades of “C+” or above.
 Please note that a “C” will not be accepted.
+All science prerequisite courses MUST include a lab.
 Students can have no more than two prerequisites in progress at the time their application is submitted for verification.
 Submission of the following documentation is also required:

 - Official GRE score report showing a minimum of a 3.5 on the Analytical Writing Section (PTCAS GRE code is 2682)